isomerpages/mlaw-corp/news/press-releases/_posts/2019-02-11-First-Reading-of-Criminal-Procedure-Code-(Amendment)-Bill.md

 * The amendments also set out the mechanism for resolving disputes concerning such removal of sensitive information in court.

 * To safeguard the interests of accused persons, sensitive information cannot be removed from materials to be disclosed to the Defence in the following two situations:

-    &nbsp;1.
-Where the Prosecution intends to rely on that sensitive information as evidence; or
+    &nbsp;i) Where the Prosecution intends to rely on that sensitive information as evidence; or
-    &nbsp;2.
-Where the law requires that sensitive information to be disclosed because it tends to strengthen the Defence’s case.
+    &nbsp;&nbsp;&nbsp;&nbsp;ii) Where the law requires that sensitive information to be disclosed because it tends to strengthen the Defence’s case.

 ***B. Court procedures***